Arizard/less-coffee-hugo/content/resume2.md

 ## Summary

 Software engineer experienced in writing Go applications.
-Proven ability to work with frontend frameworks such as Vue and React.
+Ability to work with frontend frameworks such as Vue and React.
 Extensive experience in designing and building in-house software and systems.
 Strong background in engineering for professional services.
 Good technical and non-technical communication skills.
 Confident in public speaking and presentations.
-Bachelor of Engineering (Honours), majoring in Telecommunications Engineering.
+Bachelor of Engineering (Honours), major in Telecommunications Engineering.

 ## Experience